ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 ##Live Edit
 {: #live-edit}

 If you are building a Node.js application that runs on {{site.data.keyword.Bluemix_notm}}, the Live Edit feature of {{site.data.keyword.Bluemix_notm}} Live Sync can quickly update the application instance.
 Live Edit is available in the Web IDE only.
-Live Edit allows you to develop as you would on the desktop without redeploying.
+You can use Live Edit to develop as you would on the desktop without redeploying.

 Live Edit is supported for Node.js applications only.